George Seton, 7th Lord Seton: Ambassador in France, 1583

 After the collapse of the Gowrie Regime, Seton was sent as ambassador to France in December 1583.
 He was accompanied by William Schaw, Master of Works to James VI of Scotland.
 An English observer heard that the young Laird of Fintry, a Catholic, would accompany them to escape his excommunication from the Church of Scotland, and the Master of Livingston would go to bring Catherine, Duchess of Lennox, widow of Esmé Stewart, and her son Ludovic back to Scotland.
 A French diplomat, François de Rocherolles, Seigneur de Maineville, according to Sir Robert Bowes, was behind the mission and the choice of Lord Seton.

 When he was selected for this embassy in September 1583, Seton wrote to Queen Mary from Seton Palace to explain his mission.
-He said he was to continue the league and amity with France, follow the advice of the Duke of Guise, and complete the treaty with her and her son.
-However, he wrote, her service was his principal motive.
-He explained that the poverty of King James was "so great that he could not carry out the least part of his plans."
+He said he was to continue the league and amity with France, follow the advice of the Duke of Guise, and complete the treaty with her and her son (a plan for her return to Scotland in joint rule known as the "association").
+Seton wrote that Mary's service was his principal motive.
+He explained that the poverty of King James was "so great that he could not carry out the least part of his plans".
 Seton had to pay for the voyage himself.
 He also mentioned that the English envoy Francis Walsingham had left Scotland on 15 (or 25) September 1583, and had a very poor reception and entertainment in Scotland.
 Seton was funded in part by the town of Edinburgh, who gave him a commercial mandate and contributed 2000 marks to hiring of Andrew Lamb's ship.

 The Scottish embassy was keenly observed by the English diplomat, Sir Edward Stafford.
 Stafford noted Seton's audience with the French king in February 1584, supported by the Dukes of Guise and Joyeuse.
 Stafford said that Seton was lavish in his entertainment and display of silver plate, which resulted in a suspicion that he was funded by Spain.
 He thought that Seton's mission concerned a marriage for James VI to the Princess of Lorraine.
 By May 1584, Seton had run out of money and pawned his silver plate and the guns of the ship at Dieppe.
 Seton asked Stafford about the rebel leaders of the Raid of Ruthven who had fled into England, and Stafford wrote to Francis Walsingham that Seton was foolish in this conversation.

 On 21 June 1584, Stafford remarked in another letter that Seton's phrases echoed those of Mary, Queen of Scots, and it was clear the two maintained frequent communication.
+James VI wrote to Mary in July, encouraged by her envoy Fontenay, anticipating Seton's return.
 After Seton's return to Scotland, de Maineville wrote to James VI in November 1584 that Seton had been earnest in this embassy (to reconcile Mary and James VI), but the time was not right.
 Primarily, France was anxious to maintain good relations with England.